jon-brandy/hackthebox/Categories/Machines/OpenAdmin/README.md

 - Implement bash reverse shell.
 - Reviewing apache2 internal configuration (reviewing the virtual host is running as which user --> lead to port forwarding).
 - Password Cracking using john.
+- Port Forwarding (to be able to access internal website).
 -

 ## STEPS: